 The Office of Research and Engagement (ORE) is responsible for administering the nomination process for any funding opportunities for which the sponsor limits the number of institutional nominations and/or the number of applications that an institution may submit.
-ORE refers to these funding opportunities, or solicitations, as “limited submission opportunity.”
+ORE refers to these funding opportunities, or solicitations, as “limited submission opportunities.”

-The ORE may deem certain programs “strategic institutional priorities”, for example, NSF’s Material Research Science and Engineering programs, and DOE’s Energy Frontier Research Centers program.
-In these cases, the ORE may disseminate pre-solicitation information, solicit NOIs prior to the publication of the sponsor’s solicitation and/or require additional information in the NOI.
-For those strategic institutional priorities requiring significant institutional investment in the form of cost share and/or other resources, the ORE may elect to direct the selection and teaming process in lieu of running an open internal solicitation.
+ORE may deem certain programs “strategic institutional priorities”, for example, NSF’s Material Research Science and Engineering programs, and DOE’s Energy Frontier Research Centers program.
+In these cases, ORE may disseminate pre-solicitation information, solicit NOIs prior to the publication of the sponsor’s solicitation and/or require additional information in the NOI.
+For those strategic institutional priorities requiring significant institutional investment in the form of cost share and/or other resources, ORE may elect to direct the selection and teaming process in lieu of running an open internal solicitation.
 These strategic institutional priorities will be identified in advance.
-Faculty interested in these programs should express their interest to the Associate Vice Chancellor for Research Development in advance of the solicitation and monitor internal communications and instructions carefully.
+Faculty interested in these programs should express their interest to the Assistant Vice Chancellor for Research Development in advance of the solicitation and monitor internal communications and instructions carefully.

 FAQ on Limited Submissions at UT Knoxville

 When you do find an opportunity where the number of applicants per organization is limited, please check the Limited Submissions current opportunities page to verify that ORE is not already running a competition for the opportunity.
 If the opportunity you have found does not appear, please contact firstname.lastname@example.org immediately.
 Depending on the proximity to the opportunity’s submission deadline, ORE will either announce the opportunity to the research community or determine if you can be allowed to proceed as “first to notify.”

 Failure to notify ORE may result in someone else receiving permission to proceed and your submission being denied.